Indiana Misdiagnosis & Delayed Diagnosis Attorneys

 A missed, delayed or wrong diagnosis is a costly and potentially deadly form of medical malpractice.
 Unfortunately, for patients and their families in Indianapolis, Indiana and across the country, it is also a common medical error.

-Missed Diagnoses Are Common in the US
+Failure to Diagnose Cases Are Common in the US

 Although there have been significant advances in diagnostic techniques, patient monitoring and medical technology, a study in the Mayo Clinic Proceedings said that “the number of missed major diagnoses has not essentially changed over the past 20 to 30 years.”